Archford Capital Strategies LLC Purchases 10,000 Shares of 8×8, Inc. (NYSE:EGHT)

 In other news, CFO Samuel C. Wilson sold 871 shares of the firm’s stock in a transaction that occurred on Thursday, March 18th.
 The shares were sold at an average price of $32.57, for a total transaction of $28,368.47.
 The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
 Also, Treasurer Germaine Cota sold 6,915 shares of the firm’s stock in a transaction that occurred on Wednesday, February 17th.
 The stock was sold at an average price of $35.03, for a total transaction of $242,232.45.
 Insiders sold a total of 18,619 shares of company stock valued at $633,361 over the last ninety days.
 3.00% of the stock is currently owned by insiders.

-8X8 (NYSE:EGHT) last announced its quarterly earnings data on Wednesday, January 27th.
+8X8 (NYSE:EGHT) last released its quarterly earnings results on Wednesday, January 27th.
 The technology company reported ($0.02) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.03) by $0.01.
-The firm had revenue of $136.70 million during the quarter, compared to analyst estimates of $132.85 million.
+The business had revenue of $136.70 million during the quarter, compared to analyst estimates of $132.85 million.
 8X8 had a negative net margin of 36.15% and a negative return on equity of 68.68%.
-8X8’s revenue was up 15.3% on a year-over-year basis.
-During the same period last year, the firm posted ($0.16) EPS.
-As a group, equities analysts predict that 8×8, Inc. will post -1.08 earnings per share for the current fiscal year.
+The company’s quarterly revenue was up 15.3% on a year-over-year basis.
+During the same period in the prior year, the firm posted ($0.16) earnings per share.
+On average, equities analysts expect that 8×8, Inc. will post -1.08 earnings per share for the current year.

-Several brokerages recently issued reports on EGHT.
-Morgan Stanley boosted their target price on shares of 8X8 from $33.00 to $35.00 and gave the company an “equal weight” rating in a research report on Thursday, January 21st.
-Rosenblatt Securities lifted their price target on shares of 8X8 from $18.00 to $35.00 and gave the company a “neutral” rating in a report on Monday, January 25th.
-Bank of America assumed coverage on shares of 8X8 in a report on Tuesday, April 20th.
-They set a “neutral” rating and a $39.00 price target on the stock.
-BTIG Research boosted their target price on shares of 8X8 from $35.00 to $44.00 and gave the stock a “buy” rating in a report on Tuesday, January 19th.
-Finally, Wells Fargo & Company downgraded shares of 8X8 from an “equal weight” rating to an “underweight” rating and boosted their target price for the stock from $17.00 to $25.00 in a report on Tuesday, January 5th.
-Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and nine have given a buy rating to the company’s stock.
-8X8 has an average rating of “Hold” and an average target price of $31.50.

 8×8, Inc provides voice, video, chat, contact center, and enterprise-class application programmable interface (API) Software-as-a-Service solutions for small and mid-size businesses, mid-market and larger enterprises, government agencies, and other organizations worldwide.
 It offers unified communications, team collaboration, video conferencing, contact center, data and analytics, communication APIs, and other services.